daos-stack/daos/doc/user/container.md

   the I/O for dedup (default is 4K).

 !!! warning
-    Dedup is a feature preview in 1.2 (i.e. master) and has some known limitations.
+    Dedup is a feature preview in 1.2 and has some known limitations.
 Aggregation of deduplicated extents isn't supported and the checksum tree isn't persistent yet.
 This means that aggregation is disabled for a container with dedplication enabled and duplicated extents won't be